 What happens when my child reaches middle school?

 Your child may continue their Spanish instruction by joining the one-way Immersion students from Sonia Sotomayor Elementary.
 Currently these students go to Edison Middle School.
-By 2025 when our Two-Immersion students reach Middle School, there may be other locations.
+By 2025 when our Dual Immersion students reach Middle School, there may be other locations.
 There will be a path available for students to continue their immersion experience through high school.

 These studies showed that overall both English language learners and native English speakers made significant progress in both languages; both groups scored at or well above grade level in both languages by middle school; and both groups performed at comparable or superior levels compared to same-language peers in other educational settings.

 On norm-referenced standardized tests of reading and math achievement in English, native English speakers outscored their English-only peers in English-only classrooms.
-English language learners who had learned English in a TWI program scored significantly higher than their English language learning peers who had studies in other kinds of programs in the state and also performed on a par with native English speaking students in English-only classrooms (Lindholm-Leary, 2004; Lindholm-Leary & Borsato, in press).
+English language learners who had learned English in a Dual Immersion program scored significantly higher than their English language learning peers who had studies in other kinds of programs in the state and also performed on a par with native English speaking students in English-only classrooms (Lindholm-Leary, 2004; Lindholm-Leary & Borsato, in press).

 When do students perform at grade level on standardized achievement tests in their first and second languages?